intel/dffml/docs/arch/0009-Open-Architecture.rst

 Context
 *******

-This document describes the Open Architecture; a proxy format for domain specific representations of architecture.
+This document describes the Open Architecture; a proxy to domain specific representations of architecture.

 The Open Architecture is a methodology for intepretation of exisitng